Many wondered how Annie Proulxís spare but

 as the most finacially successful LGBT-themed film ever made, having

-grossed $178 million at the box office since its release in 2005.
+grossed $178 million at the box office since its release.
 The tragic death of Heath Ledger just 3

 years after the film's release has only served to make this movie some special to cherish.